Maxlams/bitcoin-ticker/README.md

 # Crypto-Ticker
 Check the latest price of a particular cryptocurrency using the [BitcoinAverage API](https://apiv2.bitcoinaverage.com/)!
-Visit the [app](https://enigmatic-citadel-31100.herokuapp.com/) deployed to Heroku...
+Visit the [site](https://enigmatic-citadel-31100.herokuapp.com/) (thanks Heroku!)...

 Or, if you'd like, see below for steps on how to host the app locally (Windows).